CPAN-Security/security.metacpan.org/docs/glossary.md

 > The Cyber Resilience Act defines a distributor as someone who **does not** [Substantially Modify](#substantial-modification) a package/component.
 > This means if an [Importer](#importer) or distributor applies a patch with [Substantial Modifications](#substantial-modification), they are to be treated as a [manufacturer](#manufacturer), including any consequences this may entail.
 (CRA 2024-03 Article 21, 22)
 >
-> TODO: Confirm with lawyer after final version of CRA is adopted.
+> FIXME: Confirm with lawyer after final version of CRA is adopted.

 > 1. A natural or legal person in the supply chain, other than the manufacturer or the importer, that makes a product with digital elements available on the Union market without affecting its properties.
 (2024-03)
 >